jkurthoconnor/language-specific-problems/exercises/js_functions.md

   Hello, world!

 Explanation:
-  Because of hoisting, the entire function declaration, block included, is hoistedto the top of the code.
+  Because of hoisting, the entire function declaration, block included, is hoisted to the top of the code.
 Thus the Javascript interpreter already has available to it the `logValue` function at the point in the program when `logValue` is called.

 Further Exploration: